toxcking-dumm/fullstack-webpage/README.md

 ### Webpage
--This is is the main repo that we should work on.
+- This is is the main repo that we should work on.

-[!]It is 30% complete
+- It is 30% complete
 - I HAVE NO IDEA OF EXACTLY WAT THE WEBSITE SHOULD HELP SHIELD ANY IDEA IS VALID.
 My idea was that we build a strong and dynamic web site with almost every language .

 - I have excluded mysql database but i will upload the image of the database name ,table and entities.